awsdocs/amazon-sagemaker-developer-guide/doc_source/a2i-cloudwatch-events.md

 + `\"source\":[\"aws.sagemaker\"]`
 + `\"detail-type\":[\"SageMaker A2I HumanLoop Status Change\"]`

 To configure a CloudWatch Events rule to watch for all status changes, use the following command and replace the placeholder text\.
 For example, replace `"A2IHumanLoopStatusChanges"` with a unique CloudWatch Events rule name and *`"arn:aws:iam::111122223333:role/MyRoleForThisRule"`* with the Amazon Resource Number \(ARN\) of an IAM role with an events\.amazonaws\.com trust policy attached\.
-Replace *region* with the AWS Region you want to create the rule in\.
+Replace *region* with the AWS Region in which you want to create the rule\.

 ```
 aws events put-rule --name "A2IHumanLoopStatusChanges"